 In contrast, cool undertones are characterized by blue, green, or purple hues.
 These colors evoke calmness and serenity, often giving a more subdued look.
 Neutral undertones fall somewhere in between, lacking a dominant hue.
 This versatility allows for flexibility in color matching, as neutral colors can harmonize with both warm and cool shades.

-colors can neutralize overly bright tones, creating a more cohesive and harmonious balance.
+Mixing Colors Achieving balanced color requires an understanding of the underlying undertones present in pigments.
+Start by analyzing the existing colors in your palette.
+Mixing complementary colors can neutralize overly bright tones, creating a more cohesive and harmonious balance.
 For instance, adding a touch of the opposite color on the color wheel can tone down vibrancy, leading to a more subdued shade.

 Utilizing color theory can further refine your mixing techniques.
 When working with various pigments, gradually incorporate additional hues to ensure each color complements the others.
 Testing small batches before committing to larger projects helps avoid significant mistakes.
 Using a color wheel as a reference can also clarify the relationships between hues, guiding decisions in achieving a balanced look.